PowerShellCrack/PSIntuneDeviceManager/README.md

 c.
 You may have to brin the UI back up from the task bar.
 I tried to get to restore window, but sometimes it does not.

 > If you created a application principal account, and use -AppConnect parameter, the prompt is slightly different

 ![AppConnect](/.images/IDMWindow_AppConnect.jpg)

 2. Once its connected, it will immediately start pulling Windows AAD devices into the list.
 a.
-This is preconfigured to filter anything other than Windows.
+This is pre-configured to filter anything other than Windows.
-NOTE: this may take a bit, depending on device count.
-The UI may look like its not responding (its not a multithreaded UI...yet).
+> NOTE: this may take a bit, depending on device count.
+The UI may look like its not responding (it is not a multithreaded UI...yet).

 ![Connect](/.images/IDMWindow_Connected.jpg)

 3. You can search the device in the search window (it will filter as you type).

 4. Once you select a device, the script will grab the detailed device and user information from Azure AD.

 ![Selected](/.images/IDMWindow_SelectedDevice.jpg)

 ## For Rename Operations